ShuaiZhou302/ShuaiZhou302.github.io/content/post/First_paper/index.md

 ---
 title: 🎉 one paper is accepted by AAAI 2025!
-summary: My first, first-author paper is accepted to AAAI 2025！The top conference in our area
+summary: My first, first-author paper is accepted by AAAI 2025！The top conference in our area
 date: 2024-12-10

 # Featured image